Anton495/graph-isomorphism/README.md

 ## Minimal one-way virtual neural network

 When constructing each layer in a network of this type, the edges traversed in all previous layers are not used.
-This allows us to significantly speed up the testing of graphs for isomorphism and finding graph orbits.
+This allows us to significantly speed up the testing of graphs for isomorphism and finding graph vertices orbits.

 ```python
 >>> cube().minimal_oneway_network(cube().graph1,'a')